-Flexible Spending Accounts (FSA) are designed to ease the burden of unexpected out-of-pocket medical expenses.
-We encourage all CPS employees to seriously consider setting up an account during Open Enrollment, An FSA allows you to contribute pre-tax earnings into a special account that can be used to pay for eligible medical and dependent care expenses.
-FSAs expire at midnight on December 31 every year.

-Health Care and Dependent Care FSAs

-CPS offers an FSA for health care expenses and another for dependent care expenses.
+pected out-of-pocket medical expense seriously consider setting up an accou Health Care and Dependent (Day) Care CPS offers an FSA for health care expenses and another for dependent care expenses.
 You may enroll in the FSA Program without being enrolled in a medical or dental plan.
-Benefitexpress administers the FSAs.
+Wex, Inc. administers the FSAs.
 FSAs allow you to pay for a variety of expenses that you and your eligible dependents incur every year as described below.
 Your contribution amount will be divided among the pay periods in the year.
 If you do not receive a paycheck during the summer, for example, your contribution amount will be readjusted based on the remaining pay periods once your checks resume.

-HOW IT WORKS

-There are two ways to file a claim for health care FSA expenses:

-Point of Sale

-For your co-payments and prescription drugs, you may use a debit card issued by Benefit Express to access your account.
+HOW IT WORKS There are two ways to file a claim for health n care FSA expenses: Point of Sale For your co-payments and prescription drugs, you may use a debit card issued by Wex, Inc. to access your account.
+Paper Submission/ Online Portal Log into your account and submit a claim on the portal.

-Paper Submission

-You may complete a benefit claim form and submit it to Benefit Express.
 Health-care FSA forms are available at www.cpsfsa.com.

-Reimbursement is the only way to recover dependent care FSA expenses.
-Forms are available at CPSFSA.com.

-You may submit a paper submission at any time after you have accumulated reimbursable expenses.
+Reimbursement is the only way to recover a able at CPSFSA.com. dependent care FSA expenses.
+Forms are avail- gible reimbursable expenses.
+Dependent ca at any time after you have accumulated eli- are flexible spending is reimbursed based on 000 and your claim is \$2,000, it will pay out the \$1,000.
+As contributions are made, it will pay the remaining amount.

 All claims must be filed prior to March 31 following the end of the year in which the eligible expense was incurred.
 Please note the following:

-- · Acceptance of card purchases or claims does not assure IRS acceptance of the expense as eligible for FSA reimbursement.
-It is your responsibility to make sure that expenses paid for with the Benefit Express health care expense card or that you submit for reimbursement are eligible for reimbursement under IRS rules. - If you do not incur expenses equal to or exceeding the amount in your applicable FSA prior to the end of each calendar year, any remainder will be forfeited in accordance with federal law.
+• Acceptance of card purchases or claims does not assure IRS acceptance of the expense as eligible for FSA reimbursement.
+It is your responsibility to make sure that expenses paid for with the Wex, Inc. health care expense card or that you submit for reimbursement are eligible for reimbursement under IRS rules.